 Freezing Eggs to Preserve Fertility

-Women at risk of losing their fertility due to cancer, premature ovarian failure (POF), or other causes may want to consider the option of freezing their own eggs for future use to achieve pregnancy.
+Women at risk of losing their fertility due to cancer, premature ovarian failure (POF) or other causes may consider the option of freezing their eggs for future pregnancy.

 At the Reproductive Medicine Center, a highly specialized technique called vitrification is used to freeze eggs.
-Vitrification, which means “turning to glass,” freezes eggs very quickly, which prevents the formation of ice crystals.
+Vitrification, which means “turning to glass,” freezes eggs very quickly, preventing the formation of ice crystals that can destroy the egg's structure.

-The procedure for retrieving eggs for freezing is similar to the process used to retrieve eggs for IVF.
+The procedure for retrieving eggs for freezing is identical to the process used to retrieve eggs for IVF.
 Medications are used to stimulate the ovaries to produce multiple eggs.
-When the eggs are judged to be mature, they are retrieved by needle aspiration.
-In this in-office procedure, the physician uses ultrasound to guide a needle through the vagina and into the ovaries.
-An anesthesiologist is present to provide pain medication and sedation so the woman does not feel pain.
+When the eggs are judged to be mature, they are retrieved through an in-office procedure.